-Our R&D staff is organized into six technology centers which address a wide range of topics requiring expertise in the physical and engineering sciences.
+Our R&D staff is organized into four technology centers which address a wide range of topics requiring expertise in the physical and engineering sciences.

 CACC performs laboratory and field experiments to understand chemical processes associated with aerosol and cloud particles in the atmosphere.
 CACC develops advanced measurement and analysis techniques for the chemical composition and size of aerosol particles, and for gas-particle interactions, in order to understand ambient aerosol.
 We also build state-of-the-art research instrumentation that is unique in its capability for sampling, sizing, and chemically analyzing laboratory and ambient aerosols with high time resolution and real-time results.